salihgerdan/hello_work/README.md

 ## FAQ

+### The mini window does not stay on top under Wayland

+Yeah that might happen due to unresolved Wayland limitations, use a window rule from your desktop.

 ### The UI elements are too large under X11

 Either set `Xft.dpi: 96` in `~/.Xresources`, or set `WINIT_X11_SCALE_FACTOR=1`.
 See [this](https://github.com/rust-windowing/winit/issues/2231).